ColleagueRiley/mouse-and-window-icons/README.md

 ## Window icons

 ### X11
-First, allocate an array to send it to X11.
+First, allocate the array to be sent to X11.
 The RGB icon must be converted to match X11's BGR format.

 The format will be in ints, which should be 32 bits on Linux.